Tunisian election, dismissed by Saied critics as charade, draws just 8.8% turnout | Politics

 Saied, a former law lecturer who was a political independent when elected president in 2019, wrote a new constitution this year diluting parliament's powers to make it subordinate to the presidency with little sway over government.
 The president has presented his changes as necessary to save Tunisia from years of political paralysis and economic stagnation, and on Saturday morning he urged voters to take part in the election.

-12 years to the day after vegetable seller Mohamed Bouazizi set himself on fire in an act of protest that sparked the Arab Spring and brought democracy to Tunisia.

-But that democratic legacy has been thrown into ever more doubt by political changes made by President Kais Saied since he shut down the previous, more powerful, parliament in July 2021 and moved to rule by decree, amassing ever more power.
-Saied, a former law lecturer who was a political independent when elected president in 2019, wrote a new constitution this year diluting parliament's powers to make it subordinate to the presidency with little sway over government.
+However, few Tunisians that Reuters has spoken to over recent weeks said they were interested, seeing the new parliament as irrelevant and the vote as a distraction from an economic crisis wrecking their lives.
+Speaking late on Saturday, opposition Salvation Front chief Nejib Chebbi called for a political transition, with presidential elections and a national dialogue.

-Saturday's very low turnout will give Saied's critics fresh ammunition to question the legitimacy of his agenda.
-That may become a problem for the president as his government wrestles with implementing unpopular economic reforms such as subsidy cuts to secure an international bailout of state finances.
+Protests against Saied have at times drawn more than 10,000 demonstrators but have more often been in the hundreds and the opposition remains fragmented.
+Questions over legitimacy may become a problem for the president as his government wrestles with implementing unpopular economic reforms such as subsidy cuts to secure an international bailout of state finances.

 The economy shrank by more than 8% during the COVID-19 pandemic and the recovery has been slow.
 Some basic foodstuffs and medicines have disappeared from shelves and ever more Tunisians are braving the dangers of an illicit Mediterranean crossing to seek a new life in Europe.
 PARTIES ABSENT